mansi75/mansi75/README.md

 -->
 I am Mansi Maurya.
-My interest lies in Machine Learning,Deep Learning and Image processing.
+My interest lies in Machine Learning,Deep Learning, Image processing and web devlopment.
 I know how to work with Kaggle and I have done some projects in that too.
 I have a knack for learning new technologies.

-- 🔭 I’m currently working on Machine Learning and Computer Vision Project.
+- 🔭 I’m currently working on deep learning and web devlopment.

-- 🌱 I’m currently learning Deep Learning and Data Structure.
+- 🌱 I’m currently learning NLP and Data Structure.

-- 👯 I’m looking to collaborate on Machine Learning and Image Processing Project.
+- 👯 I’m looking to collaborate on Machine Learning and Web devlopment Project.

-- 🤔 I’m looking for help with NLP.
+- 🤔 I’m looking for help with Backend devlopment.